blakecarroll/particle-saga/README.md

 ## Inspiration

-Special thanks to [Eric Moncada](https://github.com/theskabeater) and [Impossible Bureau](http://www.impossible-bureau.com/).
+Special thanks to [Eric Moncada](https://github.com/theskabeater), [Brijan Powell](https://twitter.com/brijanp) and [Impossible Bureau](http://www.impossible-bureau.com/).
 This originally came about while working on our ever-upcoming website where we wanted to showcase our team using individual models that Eric scanned with a Kinect.
-Later the idea of intertwining these with other models and images came through Brijan Powell's designs.
+Later the idea of intertwining these with other models and images came through Brijan's designs.
 It'll be live soon I promise!

 ## Example Artwork: